Extinction window of mean field branching annihilating random walk: Introduction

 \subsection{The model}

-Perhaps the most classical population model is the {\em Galton-Watson Branching Process}.
-Originally devised to model the survival of aristocratic patrilineal surnames, the Galton-Watson process may be described as follows: Start with one existing particle.
+Perhaps the most classical population model is the \textit{Galton--Watson branching process}.
+Originally devised to model the survival of aristocratic patrilineal surnames, the Galton--Watson process may be described as follows: start with one existing particle.
 At every time step, all existing particles reproduce an independent number of offspring and die out.
 The main question is then, what is the probability that the system survives forever?
-By use of generating functions it is fairly simple to analyze this model, and in fact it is well known that in a Galton-Watson process with offspring distribution $L$, the probability of extinction is given by the unique minimal solution of the equation $s = \E [ s^L ]$ in the interval $(0,1]$.
-Moreover, the solution $q$ satisfies $q=1$ if and only if $\E[L] \leq 1$.
-(See \eg \cite{AN72, LyonsPeres} for a thorough treatment.)
+By use of generating functions it is fairly simple to analyze this model, and in fact it is well known that in a Galton--Watson process with offspring distribution $L$, the probability of extinction is given by the unique minimal solution of the equation $s = \mathbb{E}[ s^L ]$ in the interval $(0,1]$.
+Moreover, the solution $q$ satisfies $q=1$ if and only if $\mathbb {E}[L] \leq1$; see, for example, \cite{AN72,LyonsPeres} for a thorough treatment.

 To make matters more interesting, one might add some geometry, by having the particles not only branch (reproduce) but also move in some underlying graph.
-This is the {\em Branching Random Walk} model, which is described as follows: Start with one particle at some origin vertex $o$ in graph $G$.
+This is the \textit{branching random walk} model, which is described as follows: start with one particle at some origin vertex $o$ in graph $G$.
 At each time step, all existing particles reproduce an independent number of offspring and die out.
 All offspring now independently choose a random neighbor of their parent's vertex, and move to that new position.
-Thus, a specific lineage of particles performs a random walk on $G$.
-A different way to view this model is as a tree-indexed random walk (see \cite{BP94A, BP94B} for more on tree-indexed random walks) where the domain tree is the tree of lineage formed by a Galton-Watson process.
+Thus a specific lineage of particles performs a random walk on $G$.
+A different way to view this model is as a tree-indexed random walk (see \cite{BP94A,BP94B} for more on tree-indexed random walks) where the domain tree is the tree of lineage formed by a Galton--Watson process.
 See the pioneering work of Biggins \cite{B77} and the survey by Shi \cite{S08}.

 Both models mentioned above exhibit some sort of monotonicity, enabling coupling arguments.
 For example, put in an imprecise way, if one has more particles, the branching random walk is more likely to be recurrent.
 The additional particles only help it return to the origin.